nasif-co/Asterism/Code Descriptions/Server.md

 //End socket setup
 ```

-Here we include the socket.io dependency, and we establish that as soon as a connection to the web visualization is established (ie. somebody goes enters the url), the event *'connection'* will occur, which executes the *initVisualization* callback function:
+Here we include the socket.io dependency and we establish that, as soon as a connection to the web visualization is established (ie. somebody enters the url), the event *'connection'* will occur, which executes the *initVisualization* callback function:

 ```js
 function initVisualization(){